frederic-perez/AmE-dictionary/data/dictionary.md

 __get me started__ _Don’t get me started!_
 __get off on (something)__
 __get off__ _I always get off the bus a stop early on the way to work._
+__get on like a house afire__ _idiom_ Of two or more people, to enjoy one another’s company very much from the start and become good friends at once.
+(Used when people are meeting for the first time.) _I can’t wait for you to meet Mark, I just know the two of you will get on like a house afire!_
 __get on someone’s nerves__ _idiom_ To annoy someone a lot.
 __get on your nerves__ _idiom_ To annoy someone a lot.
 __get one’s act together__ _idiom_ :two: (get one’s shit together, get it all together) Start to behave more appropriately or effectively; get organized.
 For example, _Once Joe gets his act together he’ll get a raise_, or _You’d better get it all together before the boss comes back._ The variant using _shit_ is considered vulgar.
 Galvanize oneself into organizing one’s affairs effectively.